 At least have something for you and your family.
 You most likely want them to have enough money to buy you.

 Also if you are being cremated you need at least $3000 for that type of burial.
-Then ask yourself if you want to leave your loved ones any extra money “love gift” to help pay your bills and their bills such as car payments mortgage, credit cards etc. It is going to be one of the worst days of their lives when you pass away.
+Then ask yourself if you want to leave your loved ones any extra money “love gift” to help pay your bills and their bills such as car payments mortgage, credit cards, etc. It is going to be one of the worst days of their lives when you pass away.
 So please take care of them if you can.
 Let us now talk about the cost.
 On average you will pay 30% more for this type of policy.
 Again think of the alternative of having no burial insurance policy.
 The sooner you apply for burial insurance at the youngest age possible, the cheaper it will be.
 This is a whole life policy that doesn’t end until you pass away.
 This is not a term life policy that will run out in 10-20 years.
 It will build up cash value in 18-24 months.
 You can borrow money from your policy.
 You can actually make some of your premiums if you get in a financial jam.
 Be careful though because if you don’t pay the money back into your policy you will not have as much money to leave your beneficiary.
 Now let us cover the condition of epilepsy.
 Epilepsy affects 65 million people each year.
 When most of us think about epilepsy, we usually think about someone having a seizure.
 Some of you may know someone or even witnessed someone in a seizure episode.
 The definition of epilepsy is a Neurological disorder with recurrent episodes of sensory disturbance, loss of consciousness, or convulsions associated with abnormal electrical activity in the brain.

 Epilepsy is a condition of the brain causing seizures.
 A seizure is a disruption of the electrical communication between neurons.
 Someone is said to have epilepsy if they experience two or more unprovoked seizures separated by at least 24 hours or after one seizure with a risk for more.
 The definition of a seizure seen and epilepsy are caused by disturbances in the electrical activity of the brain.
 The seizures and epilepsy may be related to a brain injury or a family tendency, but most of the time the cause is unknown. here are some facts about epilepsy and seizures.
 It has been said that epilepsy means the same thing as “seizure disorders”

 The number of people around the world who have epilepsy is 65 million.
-3.4 million of people in the United States have epilepsy.
+3.4 million people in the United States have epilepsy.
 1in 26 people in the United States will develop epilepsy at some point in their lifetime.
 Between 4 and 10 of 1000 people is the number of people on earth who live with seizures at any one time.
 There are a hundred fifty thousand new cases of epilepsy in the United States each year.
 One-third of the people with epilepsy live with uncontrollable seizures because there’s no available treatment that works for them.
 6 out of 10 people with epilepsy have causes that are unknown.

 The best way to manage seizures is to take a practical approach to emphasize preparation, prevention, and teamwork.
 Living with epilepsy is more than just knowing your type of seizures or what medicine to take.
-People must learn how to respond to seizures in a variety of situations and be prepared to handle whatever comes your way.
+People must learn how to respond to seizures in a variety of situations and be prepared to handle whatever comes their way.
 Living with seizures also means learning how to handle the way epilepsy affects your life including your social, emotional and physical well-being.